 Smart speakers and displays are the starting point for most smart homesAmazon/Google

 The foundations of any smart home are built on the hub or smart speaker.
-You could opt for a Google Home or Amazon Echo costing $129 and $100 respectively, or pick the cheaper $50 alternatives of the Nest Mini and Echo Dot.
+You could opt for a Nest Audio or Amazon Echo (4th Gen), each usually costing $100, or pick the cheaper $50 alternatives of the Nest Mini and Echo Dot (4th Gen).

-If you have a larger budget you could buy a smart display, like the Amazon Echo Show or the Nest Hub Max.
+If you have a larger budget you could buy a smart display, like the Amazon Echo Show or the Nest Hub and Hub Max.
 These work in the same way as a smart speaker, but include a touchscreen for controlling smart home devices and showing video content.
-These start at around $70 for the Echo Show 5.
+These start at around $90 for the Echo Show 5, but that model is currently discounted, as of February 2021, to just $45.

 A dedicated smart home hub is also an option – especially if you want extra compatibility with as many products as possible, and you don't feel the need for a voice assistant.
 The circa-$55 Samsung SmartThings Hub is a good place to start.